 • Provide mentor support for up to ten Pedalwise protégés

-• Assess current skill and confidence level (with Can-bike instructor assistance)
+• Assess current skill and confidence level

 • Customize a mentor program for each protégé that may include which may include route planning and skills training